top of page

 When these conditions are met, the court may adjust the division of matrimonial assets in the victim’s favour.
 It should, however, be noted that a Kennon claim is only an adjustment based on contributions and not a future needs adjustment.

-Family Violence and the Effect on Future Needs in Property Settlement
+Family Violence and the Effect on Current and Future Circumstances in Property Settlement

-In summary, family violence can play a significant role in family law property settlement decisions, provided the conduct had a discernable impact on the victim, making a party's contributions to the relationship difficult or more arduous.
-The courts can consider the impact family violence has had within the broader context of contributions and adjustments.
+In summary, family violence can play a significant role in family law property settlement decisions, provided the conduct had a discernible impact on the victim:

 bottom of page